xonsh/xonsh/docs/envvars.rst

         represent that color, instead of its default.
 If a color is not specified here, prompt-toolkit uses the colors from ``xonsh.tools._PT_COLORS``.
+    * - PROMPT_TOOLKIT_STYLES
+      - ``None``
+      - This is a mapping of user-specified styles for prompt-toolkit.
+See the prompt-toolkit documentation for more details.
+If None, this is skipped.
     * - PUSHD_MINUS
       - ``False``
       - Flag for directory pushing functionality.
 False is the normal behaviour.